FavourableGod/CAPSTONE-PROJECT/README.md

 ```SQL
 SELECT * FROM LITA Capstone Dataset
 ```
+----- retrieve the total sales for each product category ------

 ```SQL
 SELECT Product, SUM(Quantity * UnitPrice) AS TotalSale
 FROM [LITA Capstone Dataset]
 GROUP BY Product;
 ```
+------find the number of sales transactions in each region -------

 ```SQL
 SELECT Region, COUNT(*) AS NumberOfTransactions
 FROM [LITA Capstone Dataset]
 GROUP BY Region;
 ```

+------find the highest-selling product by total sales value -------

 ```SQL
 SELECT TOP 1 Product, SUM(Quantity * UnitPrice) AS TotalSales